Kcnarf/d3-voronoi-map-tween/README.md

 - `ƒ(1)` returns the ending clipping polygon
 - else returns an intermediate polygon inbetween the satrting and ending polygon for any other value within `]0,1[`

-As a simple first example, if the starting and ending clipping polygons are squares of different sizes, the clipping polygon may look like:
+As a simple first example, if the starting and ending clipping polygons are squares of different sizes, the _clipInterpolator_ may look like:

 ```js
 const startingSize = 50;